Eleanore-MZ/Eleanore-MZ/README.md

 ## Hi there

 I am Eleanore.
-I'm a Math & Data Science undergrad studying different aspects of programming.
+I'm an Applied Math & Data Science undergrad at UCLA studying different aspects of programming.

 ## Skills